Because it was formed in the Milky Way… *crickets*

 You may as soon persuade some Country Peasants that the Moon is made of Green Cheese (as we say) as that ’tis bigger than his Cart-wheel

-While in the early days it was used just to signify gullibility, in the last couple centuries many started thinking that people actually used to believe this, rather than that it was simply an expression.
-This is not unlike how people started believing that most thought the world was flat during the Middle Ages, when in fact in many parts of the world scholars and people who were educated have known the world wasn’t flat for well over 2000 years.
+While in the early days it was used just to signify gullibility, in the last couple centuries many started thinking that people actually used to believe this, which is kind of ironic if you think about it.
+This is not unlike how people started believing that most thought the world was flat during the Middle Ages, when in truth in many parts of the world people have known the world wasn’t flat for well over 2000 years.

 For instance, Eratosthenes (at the time the head librarian at the library of Alexandria) around 240 BC not only knew the Earth was round, as most Greek scholars did at the time, but managed to become the first known person to calculate the circumference of the Earth accurately, only off by about 2%.
 He also calculated the distance from the Earth to the Sun and was off by only about a half a percent.
 Not only that, but he calculated the tilt of the Earth on its axis and was off by less than half a degree.
-These were just some of the many amazing accomplishments of Eratosthenes, who I’ve been meaning to do an article on here for some time, but never seem to get around to it.
-If I do at some point, forget you read this paragraph.
 Another amazing accomplishment by Eratosthenes was that he basically invented the discipline of Geography with his remarkable three book treaties Geographikia.
-OK, I’m done for real this time.
+You can learn more about all this here: The Amazing Eratosthenes

 - The United States Once Planned on Nuking the Moon